Compliance

 Ensuring Rigorous Compliance

-To encourage the understanding and spread of the Kajima Group Code of Conduct, we have issued the Handbook for Practical Application of the Kajima Group Code of Conduct as a compliance manual, and this is disseminated to all directors, officers, and employees.
-We update the Handbook for Practical Application of the Kajima Group Code of Conduct as necessary after the scrutiny of effectiveness with reference to revision of laws and regulations as well as change in social conditions at the end of each fiscal year.
-The last revision was made in October 2023.
-Group companies also have issued compliance manuals in line with their business affairs and forms of trading, and such activities foster and maintain a sense of compliance across the Group.
-In FY2022, there were zero cases of severe legal violations.
+To encourage the understanding and spread of the Kajima Group Code of Conduct, we have issued the “Handbook for Practical Application of the Kajima Group Code of Conduct” as a compliance manual, and this is distributed to all directors, officers, and employees.
+We update the “Handbook for Practical Application of the Kajima Group Code of Conduct” as necessary after the scrutiny of effectiveness with reference to revision of laws and regulations as well as change in social conditions at the end of each fiscal year.
+The last revision was made in October 2025.
+Group companies also have issued compliance manuals tailored to their business operations and trading, practices, and such activities foster and maintain a sense of compliance across the Group.
+In FY2024, there were zero cases of severe legal violations.

 The Handbook for Practical Application of the Kajima Group Code of Conduct